-SPECIAL TOPIC: GLORY (APAUGASMA)
+SPECIAL TOPIC: "GLORY" OR "RADIANCE" (APAUGASMA)

 This phrasing may be related to Pro.
-8:22-31, where "wisdom" (the term is feminine in both Hebrew and Greek) is personified as God's first creation (cf. Sirach 1:4) and agent of creation (cf. Wisdom of Solomon 9:9).
+8:12,22-31, where "wisdom" (BDB 315, KB 314, the term is feminine in both Hebrew and Greek) is personified as God's first creation (cf. Sirach 1:4) and agent of creation (cf. Wisdom of Solomon 9:9).
 This same concept is developed in the apocryphal book Wisdom of Solomon 7:15-22a and 22b-30.
-In v.
-22 wisdom fashions all things; in v.
-25 wisdom is pure emanation of the glory of the Almighty; in v.
-26 wisdom is the reflection of eternal light, a spotless mirror of the working of God; in v.
-29 compared with the light (i.e., sun and stars) she is found to be superior.

-Copyright © 2013 Bible Lessons International
+Copyright © 2014 Bible Lessons International